Judith Krantz: Family

 Krantz served on the advisory board of Compassion & Choices, an organization dedicated to providing choices for the dying.
 In 2006, she joined the Board of the Los Angeles Music Center.

 Krantz's husband, Steve Krantz, died in 2007 of pneumonia.
 The couple had two sons, Tony Krantz and Nicholas Krantz, both of whom reside in the Los Angeles area.
 Krantz was the sister-in-law of children's entertainer and television host Shari Lewis, who was married to Krantz's brother, Jeremy P. Tarcher, publisher of nonfiction books on health, psychology and New Age spirituality.
 Jeremy's daughter, Krantz's niece, is entertainer Mallory Lewis.
+Krantz has two grandchildren, Michael Krantz and Kate Krantz.

 Death

 Krantz died on June 22, 2019, at her home in the Bel Air neighborhood of Los Angeles.